salabs/Epimetheus/README-docker.md

 ### Running docker-compose with public images

 There are also prebuilt images that you can use by running the command.
+The yml files for different deployments are located under the deployment-templates folder.

 `$env:ENV_FILE="configfile.env"; docker-compose -f .\docker-compose-from-remote.yml up --build`